-The Agency, together with the OSCE’s Office for Democratic Institutions and Human Rights (ODIHR), held a one-day workshop in Tallinn on 8 December for law enforcement officers and officials responsible for hate crime registration.
+On 14 and 15 January, FRA, together with the OSCE’s Office for Democratic Institutions and Human Rights (ODIHR), facilitated a workshop for law enforcement officers and officials responsible for (hate) crime registration in Belgium.

 During the second meeting of the European Commission’s antisemitism working group, Member States exchanged best practices and shared experiences of their efforts to prevent, address and respond to antisemitism through education.

 FRA joined the European Parliament Working Group on Antisemitism, the European Jewish Congress and B'nai B'rith International for a mobilising event on 10 December in Brussels.

 Summaries of the findings from the biggest survey of discrimination and hate crime against Jews ever conducted worldwide are now available in Bulgarian, Czech, Estonian, Greek, Hebrew, Latvian, Maltese, Slovak, Slovenian and Portuguese.

 EUROCITIES and the City of Amsterdam organised a workshop and panel debate about inclusion of Muslim communities and prevention of discrimination in cities.

 Last year FRA published its report on the experiences of almost 6,000 people of African descent in 12 EU Member States.

 Without adequate data, government and civil society cannot formulate effective responses to antisemitism that continues to haunt Europe.
 FRA’s latest annual overview of antisemitism data 2008-2018 identifies large gaps in recording antisemitic incidents in a way that allows to collect adequate official data across the EU.